yutaooka/ChatKit/docs/COMPONENT_MESSAGES_LIST.md

    app:incomingTextColor="@color/black"
    app:incomingTextLinkColor="@color/green"
    app:incomingTextSize="18sp"
-   app:outcomingDefaultBubbleColor="@color/green"
+   app:outgoingDefaultBubbleColor="@color/green"
-   app:outcomingDefaultBubblePressedColor="@color/green_dark"
+   app:outgoingDefaultBubblePressedColor="@color/green_dark"
-   app:outcomingDefaultBubbleSelectedColor="@color/gray_dark_transparent"
+   app:outgoingDefaultBubbleSelectedColor="@color/gray_dark_transparent"
-   app:outcomingDefaultImageOverlayPressedColor="@color/black_10"
+   app:outgoingDefaultImageOverlayPressedColor="@color/black_10"
-   app:outcomingDefaultImageOverlaySelectedColor="@color/gray_transparent"
+   app:outgoingDefaultImageOverlaySelectedColor="@color/gray_transparent"
-   app:outcomingTextColor="@color/white"
+   app:outgoingTextColor="@color/white"
-   app:outcomingTextLinkColor="@color/brown"
+   app:outgoingTextLinkColor="@color/brown"
-   app:outcomingTextSize="18sp"/>
+   app:outgoingTextSize="18sp"/>
 ```
 ...we can get something like this:
 <p align="center">
 <img src="../images/CHAT_CUSTOM_ATTRS_STYLE.png">
 </p>
-If the shape of bubble doesn't suits you, set your own drawable through the `incomingBubbleDrawable` / `outcomingBubbleDrawable` attribute.
+If the shape of bubble doesn't suits you, set your own drawable through the `incomingBubbleDrawable` / `outgoingBubbleDrawable` attribute.
 However, color customization attributes would not work for setting their state color, you should describe this behavior using selectors.
-Also you can set padding for each of them by using `incomingBubblePaddingXXX` and `outcomingBubblePaddingXXX` attributes.
+Also you can set padding for each of them by using `incomingBubblePaddingXXX` and `outgoingBubblePaddingXXX` attributes.
 In the same way you can set custom overlay drawable for image messages (without padding, of course).

 In case if you don’t like default data format, you can set it with only one line by using java date format — `dateHeaderFormat="dd.MM.yy"`